worldamazing/plan/docs/overview.md

 This is not a tax.
 It is a transparent, fair, and dynamic system for allocating our most precious shared resources based on contribution, not historical wealth or privilege.

-## The Practice of Honesty: A Foundational Guide for the Global Discussion
+## The Practice of Honesty: A Foundational Guide
 The first step of the World Amazing Plan is a commitment to honesty.
 But honesty is not merely the absence of lying.
 It is an active, courageous, and multi-dimensional practice.
 It is a skill to be learned and a muscle to be strengthened.
 To become a truly honest member of the world, one must cultivate honesty in four distinct dimensions:

 ### 1. The Readiness to Inquire (The Entry Point)